-The authority to collect excise taxes on imported alcohol and tobacco products was originally retained by the Secretary of the Treasury through the Homeland Security Act of 2002 (See 6 U.S.C. §§ 212 and 215).
+The Secretary of the Treasury originally retained the authority to collect excise taxes on imported alcohol and tobacco products through the Homeland Security Act of 2002 (See 6 U.S.C. §§ 212 and 215).
 Through Treasury Order 100-16, the Secretary of the Treasury delegates authority over "Customs revenue functions" to the Secretary of the Department of Homeland Security.
 The Homeland Security Act of 2002 defines these functions as "assessing and collecting customs duties (including antidumping and countervailing duties and duties imposed under safeguard provisions), excise taxes, fees, and penalties due on imported merchandise, including classifying and valuing merchandise for purposes of such assessment."
 (6 U.S.C. § 215(a)(1)).

 TTB is authorized pursuant to the Homeland Security Act of 2002, Pub.
 L. 107-296; Executive Order 13439, July 18, 2007; the Internal Revenue Code of 1986 (IRC); and the Federal Alcohol Administration Act, 27 U.S.C. chapter 8 (FAA Act) to access data within Customs and Border Protection (CBP) data systems necessary to fulfill its statutory mission.
-TTB is working in conjunction with CBP to fulfill its statutory mission as it relates to imported products subject to various taxes and to ensure taxpayers understand their tax responsibilities related to these products.
+TTB works with CBP to fulfill its statutory mission as it relates to imported products subject to various taxes.
 Cooperative efforts across federal agency lines will accommodate the collection of data as it relates to imported commodities subject to federal taxes, including but not limited to retail, excise, manufacturers, and environmental taxes.